 I know this sounds a bit cliché but repetition is the key for a successful writing.
 Every writer knows that writing every single day helps them improve.
 It is only when you sore your writing muscles you see desirable results.
 Irresistible writing that magnets high-income opportunities.

-Your first draft will surely be crap.
+Your first draft will undoubtedly be crap.
 But don’t stop.
 Just keep writing with consciousness.
 Be more aware of the areas you often mistake.
 Observe how successful writers do and apply them to your work.

-As you go along the journey, you’ll face harsh criticisms from readers, editors, whoever reads your work.
+As you go along the journey, you’ll face harsh criticisms from readers, editors, and whoever reads your work.
 When you do, always remind yourself not to take them personally.

 These obstacles exist to shape you.